 Salutations QPA readers, and welcome back to the Queens Preparatory Academy journalism site.
 As we embark on a fresh and new chapter of the school year, it has come time again to cover all that is to be expected in the spring.
 From the bliss of celebrations and sunny days, to the low spirits of testing and high anxiety, QPA is preparing to step into the later days of the school year.

 Performing exceptionally well academically has always been a priority here at QPA.
 As the time exams approaches, tensions in the classrooms have begun to rise.
-QPA’s “85 and up” test score standard has increased the pressure on majority of the students taking the regents this spring.
-However the option for additional help has increased the confidence of many QPA students and therefore allowed them to be stress free this spring.
-It is important that students are not completely overtaken by stressed, and QPA has helped with doing just that.
+QPA’s “85 and up” test score standard has increased the pressure on the majority of students taking the regents this spring.
+However, the option for additional help has increased the confidence of many QPA students and therefore allowed them to be stress free this spring.
+It is important that students are not completely overtaken by stress, and QPA has helped with doing just that.

-QPA has also been consistent with the acknowledgement of cultures and movements, not only being informative but fun as well.
-In the past week, the school acknowledged Holi.
-Holi is a Hindu festival, where people dance and partake in the throwing of colored waters and powders.
+QPA has also been consistent with the acknowledgement of cultures and movements, not only being informative, but fun as well.
+Students acknowledged Holi, the Hindu festival when people dance and partake in the throwing of colored waters and powders.
 It is meant to spread joy and symbolize love and spring, which made for a perfect way to bring in this season.
-We have also acknowledged other important events like civics week, where students have taken time to learn their rights associated with important issues in this country; and Ramadan, where students have acknowledged the Muslim practice of fasting, prayer and charity.
+We have also acknowledged other important events like civics week, when students have taken time to learn their rights associated with important issues in this country; and Ramadan, when students acknowledge the Muslim practice of fasting, prayer and charity.

-Although the spring has not yet started, many are feeling the warmness of the future ahead of them.
+Although spring has not officially started, many are feeling the warmness of the future ahead of them.
 Despite the potential stresses, QPA has done exceptionally well in maintaining the academic-fun balance.
 It is safe to say that this spring will be one to look forward to.

 How are you feeling about this upcoming spring?
 Be sure to let us know in the comments below.